Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

     * Abstract: Both convolutional and recurrent operations are building blocks that process one local neighborhood at a time.
 In this paper, we present non-local operations as a generic family of building blocks for capturing long-range dependencies.
 Inspired by the classical non-local means method [4] in computer vision, our non-local operation computes the response at a position as a weighted sum of the features at all positions.
 This building block can be plugged into many computer vision architectures.
 On the task of video classification, even without any bells and whistles, our nonlocal models can compete or outperform current competition winners on both Kinetics and Charades datasets.
 In static image recognition, our non-local models improve object detection/segmentation and pose estimation on the COCO suite of tasks.
 Code will be made available.
     * Comments:
         * > Wang et al. show that (single-headed) self-attention is a form of non-local means and that integrating it into a ResNet improves several tasks.
 Ramachandran et al. explore this direction further with stand-alone self-attention networks for vision.
 They report difficulties in designing an attention-based network stem and present a bespoke solution that avoids convolutions.
 (Early Convolutions Help Transformers See Better, 2021)
+        * > The non-local block attempts to model long-range dependencies in both space and time, which has been shown beneficial for accurate video classification.
+(PVT, )
 * [Stand-Alone Self-Attention](https://arxiv.org/abs/1906.05909)
     * Title: Stand-Alone Self-Attention in Vision Models
     * Year: 13 Jun `2019`